Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Numerical Result

 \subsection{Systems of Conservation Laws}

 Like scalar case, in system case also various proposed entropy stable schemes {\it EC-m-$F^w$-n} are used to compute the numerical solution of hyperbolic systems.
 However to restrict the length of the presentation, in one dimensional tests, results are reported only for third and fifth order entropy stable {\it ES-4-ENO-3} and {\it ES-6-WENOJS-5} schemes.
-Also results are compared with results by base non-oscillatory {\it ENO-3} and {\it WENOJS-5} schemes respectively.
-In two dimensional test cases, computational results by fifth order non-oscillatory entropy stable scheme {\it EC6-WENOJS-5} are given and compared with results of non-oscillatory WENO scheme {\it WENOJS-5}.
+Also results are compared with the result by base non-oscillatory {\it ENO-3} and {\it WENOJS-5} schemes.
+In order to compare the dissipation and discontinuities resolution nature of the proposed schemes, comparison of numerical results by {\it EC-6-WENOJS-5} is done with {\it TECNO5} flux \cite{Fjordholm2012} which is constructed from the sum of an EC-6 flux \eqref{ECflux6} and an entropy dissipative term using local Lax-Friedrichs dissipation the entropy stable Roe-type dissipation \cite{Chandrashekar2013}.
+These results are given in \ref{fig:eulertest1}(c), \ref{fig:eulertest1}(d) and \ref{fig:eulertest3}(c), \ref{fig:eulertest3}(d).
+In two dimensional test cases, computational results by fifth order non-oscillatory entropy stable scheme {\it EC6-WENOJS-5} are given and compared with the result of non-oscillatory WENO {\it WENOJS-5} schemes.